launchbynttdata/launch-workflows/docs/reusable-terragrunt-deploy-ephemeral.md

 # Deploy an Ephemeral Terragrunt Environment

 Plans and deploys a single Terragrunt environment in an ephemeral manner; you are expected to use the [reusable-terragrunt-destroy-ephemeral](./reusable-terragrunt-destroy-ephemeral.md) workflow to remove the environment when you are done with it.
+In order to avoid naming conflicts with ephemeral environments, care must be taken in the Terraform module that Terragrunt references to ensure resources are named in a unique manner.

+This workflow operates only on the `sandbox` environment folder.
 Unlike the persistent Terragrunt deployment workflow, this workflow does not require a GitHub Environment to exist, you must pass a role ARN which will be assumed prior to invoking any Terragrunt commands.

-The typical use case for this workflow is to create a throwaway environment each time a pull request is created, and then use the destroy workflow to clean up the environment once the PR closes.
-This workflow operates only on the `sandbox` environment folder.
+The typical use case for this workflow is to create a throwaway environment each time a pull request is created, and then use [the destroy workflow](./reusable-terragrunt-destroy-ephemeral.md) to clean up the environment once the PR closes.

 ## Usage